THE INSURANCE MOST OF YOU NEVER THOUGHT ABOUT: EMERGENCY SITUATION -PART II

 - Warm blankets and emergency blankets (Emergency Foil Mylar Thermal Blanket, 52" Length x 84" Width).
-It is better to use the blankets and warm socks than use the precious gas to warm the air in the cabin) or emergency lightweight sleeping bags that are even better and very cheap.
+It is better to use blankets and warm socks than use the precious gas to warm the air in the cabin) or emergency lightweight sleeping bags that are even better and very cheap.

 - Thick candles and a lighter/waterproof matches

-- Warm hats and socks
+- Warm hats, socks, and sweaters

 - Cash (hidden)

 - Food (such as energy bars, jerkies, trail mix, and nuts)